International Civil Aviation Organization

 The ICAO Council adopts standards and recommended practices concerning air navigation, its infrastructure, flight inspection, prevention of unlawful interference, and facilitation of border-crossing procedures for international civil aviation.
-ICAO defines the protocols for air accident investigation that are followed by transport safety authorities in countries signatory to the Chicago Convention on International Civil Aviation.
+ICAO defines the protocols for air accident investigation that are followed by transport safety authorities in countries signatory to the Convention on International Civil Aviation.

 The Air Navigation Commission (ANC) is the technical body within ICAO.
 The commission is composed of 19 commissioners, nominated by the ICAO's contracting states and appointed by the ICAO Council.
 Commissioners serve as independent experts, who although nominated by their states, do not serve as state or political representatives.
 International Standards and Recommended Practices are developed under the direction of the ANC through the formal process of ICAO Panels.
 Once approved by the commission, standards are sent to the council, the political body of ICAO, for consultation and coordination with the member states before final adoption.

-ICAO is distinct from other international air transport organizations, particularly because it alone is vested with international authority (among signatory states): other organizations include the International Air Transport Association (IATA), a trade association representing airlines; the Civil Air Navigation Services Organization (CANSO), an organization for Air navigation service providers (ANSPs); and the Airports Council International, a trade association of airport authorities.
+ICAO is distinct from other international air transport organizations, particularly because it alone is vested with international authority (among signatory states): other organizations include the International Air Transport Association (IATA), a trade association representing airlines; the Civil Air Navigation Services Organisation (CANSO), an organization for air navigation service providers (ANSPs); and the Airports Council International, a trade association of airport authorities.
+In addition there are several regional civil aviation commissions, such as the Latin America Civil Aviation Commission (LACAC) who focus on challenges and growth in specific regions.

 History

+20th century

-The forerunner to ICAO was the International Commission for Air Navigation (ICAN).
-It held its first convention in 1903 in Berlin, Germany, but no agreements were reached among the eight countries that attended.
+In the early 20th Century, the International Telecommunication Union met to discuss and implement one of the first internationally agreed upon standards relating to aviation, country-specific prefixes for aircraft callsigns.
+The first convention was held in 1903 in Berlin, Germany, but no agreements were reached among the eight countries that attended.
 At the second convention in 1906, also held in Berlin, twenty-seven countries attended.
 The third convention, held in London in 1912, allocated the first radio callsigns for use by aircraft.
+Following this, at the Paris Convention of 1919, a forerunner to ICAO named ICAN was established, the International Commission for Air Navigation.
 ICAN continued to operate until 1945.

-Fifty-two countries signed the Chicago Convention on International Civil Aviation, also known as the Chicago Convention, in Chicago, Illinois, on 7 December 1944.
+The Convention on International Civil Aviation, also known as the Chicago Convention, in Chicago, was signed by 52 countries on 7 December 1944.
 Under its terms, a Provisional International Civil Aviation Organization was to be established, to be replaced in turn by a permanent organization when twenty-six countries ratified the convention.
-Accordingly, PICAO began operating on 6 June 1945, replacing ICAN.
-The twenty-sixth country ratified the convention on 5 March 1947 and, consequently, PICAO was disestablished on 4 April 1947 and replaced by ICAO, which began operations the same day.
+PICAO began operating on 6 June 1945, replacing ICAN.
+The 26th country ratified the convention on 5 March 1947 and, consequently, PICAO held its last session from 29 April 1947 until 7 May 1947, with the Convention on International Civil Aviation coming into force on 4 April 1947.

 In October 1947, ICAO became an agency of the United Nations under its Economic and Social Council (ECOSOC).